 Planned Parenthood delivers vital reproductive health care, sex education, and information to millions of people worldwide.

-Advocates for Youth works alongside thousands of young people in the U.S. and around the globe as they fight for sexual health, rights and justice.
+Advocates for Youth works alongside thousands of young people in the U.S. and around the globe as they fight for sexual health, rights, and justice.

-SIECUS advances sex education through advocacy, policy and coalition building.
+SIECUS advances sex education through advocacy, policy, and coalition building.

 The Trevor Project is a nonprofit organization that provides 24/7 crisis support services to LGBTQ young people.

-Find out more about the use of the term "fetal heartbeat," as used in the anti-abortion law in Texas.
+Find out more about the use of the term “fetal heartbeat” as used in the anti-abortion law in Texas.

-Take a look at how you could save money on some fantastic sexual wellness brands that sponsor Sex Ed With DB by browsing the exclusive Sex Ed With DB discount codes.
+Look at how you could save money on some fantastic sexual wellness brands that sponsor Sex Ed With DB by browsing the exclusive Sex Ed With DB discount codes.

 The primary purpose of this podcast is to educate and entertain.
 All views expressed by the persons featured on the Your Health Unlocked podcast are their own and do not reflect the opinions of the NWHN or its affiliates.
 Information provided in this podcast does not constitute medical advice.
 Consult your own provider for any medical issues that you may be experiencing.